unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 In order to better analyze datasets such as **Employee Financial Compensation by Industry in Iowa**, the US government in 2009 established a data collection website, [data.gov](https://www.data.gov/).
-Datasets are available online to conduct research, develop web applications, and design data visualizations, on a variety of topics ranging from agriculture, to manufacturing, to health, among  many others./)
+Datasets are available online to conduct research, develop web applications, and design data visualizations, on a variety of topics ranging from agriculture, to manufacturing, to health, among  many others.
 These datasets are published using the Socrata Open Data Format.
 The [Socrata](https://socrata.com) Open Data Format is used by the US Federal government, 25 US states, 300+ US cities, and contains 4,000+ datasets for numerous US counties.

 A powerful capability of the Axibase Time Series Database (ATSD) is the **ability to combine multiple datasets** in one ATSD portal.
 We will begin by looking at several foundational state of Iowa datasets.
 Next, we will look at inflation statistics from the [Bureau of Labor Statistics (BLS)](http://www.bls.gov/home.htm).
 With a few simple, straightforward steps, we will then show you how combine these different datasets and compute supplementary metrics to create additional, more in depth layers of analytics.